 The people that make up PUUC enjoy many social activities together throughout the year.
 Unfortunately, due to COVID, all these activities remain on hold, and the church building stays closed.

 Just a few of our regular social gatherings:

 On the Sunday before Thanksgiving, we hold our annual Harvest Dinner.
-The menu is based, of course, around turkeys locally grown and free-range; and some members even get up as early as 4 a.m. to get the birds into our kitchen ovens.
-Everyone attending fills out the menu by contributing delicious traditional sides and desserts.
+The menu is based around turkeys locally grown and free-range; and some members even get up as early as 4 a.m. to get the birds into our kitchen ovens.
+Everyone attending contributes delicious traditional sides and desserts.
 The dining room is filled to capacity with singles and families, and everyone goes home stuffed and happy, nourished by the food and the good company..

 Circle Suppers: These suppers are held in the private homes of those who have offered to host.
 They are held a few times a year, often on Friday and Saturday evenings or Sunday afternoon.
 Attendees sign up to attend one, and are matched up with hosts, creating groups of six to ten for each home.
 The host coordinates with attendees about menu contributions, with the host often providing the main dish, and each attendee contributing a dish.
 These dinners a great way to get to know fellow members and friends better, with wide-ranging conversations around the table.
 Circle suppers are an example of the strong connections built in our congregation.

 Other social events occur throughout every year.
 They might be a fundraiser such as an auction evening or chili cook-off, or a Sides and Slides, game night, or sixties dance party, a barbecue, etc.